github-aws-runners/terraform-aws-github-runner/README.md

 - _[download-lambda](./modules/download-lambda/README.md)_ - Utility module to download lambda artifacts from GitHub Release
 - _[setup-iam-permissions](./modules/setup-iam-permissions/README.md)_ - Example module to setup permission boundaries

-### ARM64 configuration for submodules
+ARM64 configuration for submodules.
 When using the top level module configure `runner_architecture = "arm64"` and ensure the list of `instance_types` matches.
 When not using the top-level, ensure these properties are set on the submodules.

 ## Debugging